I drove to Riverside Road, near the Jamestown Audubon Center & Sanctuary, hoping to see a snowy owl. I saw a snowy owl there on Tuesday afternoon.

 I was the only one walking the trail to Big Pond; so peaceful!
 The walk would have been perfect had it not been so cold.
 The bright sunshine did very little to keep me warm!

 While on my walk, I saw and heard lots of sparrows.
 The sparrows, in mass, were flitting back and forth between brush and trees.
-This little guy stayed still for a second, long enough for me to get his picture!

 I mentioned the bright sunshine.
 My eyes feasted on the beauty looking across Big Pond.